 A foot fetish, or podophilia, is where feet, legs, stockings, shoes, or socks trigger sexual arousal in a person.
-People with fetishes become sexually aroused by certain things or specific body parts, such as the feet.
+There are many theories as to why people have foot fetishes.

 Keep reading to learn more about what a foot fetish is, the science behind it, why people have fetishes, and how to introduce them into a relationship.

 A fetish is when an object or body part